US to deport undocumented immigrant acquitted in Kate Steinle death

 Story highlights

-- Kate Steinle's brother says system failed her several times
+- Kate Steinle's brother says the system failed her several times

 - "Why would the verdict be any different?"
-Brad Steinle says
+Brad Steinle asks

 San Francisco (CNN)A Mexican man will be deported after he was found not guilty in the killing of Kate Steinle, whose death while out walking on a San Francisco pier reignited a national debate over immigration policy.